+- Collect samples.
 Start with gathering all your materials and be prepared to purge.
 Things to keep: a table of contents (a photocopy if it’s not consumable), quizzes, tests, and several samples of daily work.
 Create a google doc or similar type of document and make a list of what you covered in the year.
 Use your curriculum’s study guides to guide you.
-Consider how you want to bind them together, staple or clip.
+Consider what will fit in the pockets and staple them or clip them together.
 Keep them orderly.
-Think about what will fit in the pockets and staple them or clip them together.
 I like to write on the top of the sorted sections what subject it’s for, and write that on the coordinating pocket.

-Next, go to the Notes and Recordkeeping forms.
+- Finalize forms. – Go to the notes and record keeping forms.
 Make sure you have all the ones you classify as important completed.
 This might depend upon your local homeschool requirements, too.
 I personally like to complete the attendance forms, activity log, and achievement record for test scores.
 You do not have to fill out every one, just the ones that will help you get a snapshot of the year, what your state might require, and remember what you want to remember.
 Your homeschool planners will double as a memory book for each year of homeschooling.

-That’s all there is to finishing your homeschool year strong and organized.
-You can now start putting your plan in place for next year.
+Finish your homeschool year strong and organized and start putting your plan in place for next year.